ascend4/ascend4/A4SQP_C_API.md

 `asc_a4sqp_params.c` defines `scaleopt=ROW_2NORM`, while the C API object default remains `scaleopt=NONE` for IPOPT-like external callers.
 The CUTEst driver sets `ROW_2NORM` explicitly by default so benchmark runs use the same row-scaling mode as ASCEND unless overridden.
+This row scaling is capped to avoid amplifying nearly singular active rows.

 The ASCEND default for `elastic_penalty_growth` is `1.0` to avoid changing legacy model behaviour by default.
 The C API and CUTEst path default to `10.0`